 But if your card requires a signature (either mag stripe and signature or chip and signature cards) you will have problems—especially when no human cashier is present to accept your signature.
 Without a chip, your card will be rejected by ticket machines (at train stations, for example) and by automated petrol (gasoline) pumps.
 And even with a chip, you will need a PIN number to use your card with these machines.

 To avoid hassles:

 - All bank cards and credit cards have a 4-digit PIN number, even if your bank or card issuer has not given it to you.
-Ask for one for each of your cards.
+Ask for one for each of your cards before traveling.
 Then you'll be able to use your card in an ATM or swipe it at a point-of-sale terminal and authorise the transaction with your PIN number.